Aaryan246/blog-app/README.md

 ```
 ## Usage

--Open your browser and navigate to `http://localhost:3000.`
+- Open your browser and navigate to `http://localhost:3000.`
--Follow the on-screen instructions to interact with the application.
+- Follow the on-screen instructions to interact with the application.

 ## Features

 1. **Compose**
 -Create a new blog by providing a title and the content of the blog on `/compose`

 2. **View**
--View the posted blogs on the home page
+- View the posted blogs on the home page

 3. **Expand**
--Click on Read More to read the full content of the blogs.
+- Click on Read More to read the full content of the blogs.

 ## Technologies

-+Express: Web framework for Node.js.
++ Express: Web framework for Node.js.
-+EJS: Templating engine for generating HTML.
++ EJS: Templating engine for generating HTML.
-+MongoDB: NoSQL database for storing data.
++ MongoDB: NoSQL database for storing data.

 ## Contributing